wyday/mod_cspnonce/README.md

 ## Why not use `mod_unique_id`?

-Becase that module doesn't create base64 values (`@` symbols are not valid), plus it's overly bloading and uses 90's era random number generation (i.e. it's not random at all -- it's just a bunch of numbers smushed together.
+Becase that module doesn't create base64 values (`@` symbols are not valid), plus it's overly bloated and uses 90's era random number generation (i.e. it's not random at all -- it's just a bunch of numbers smushed together).